Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/README.md

     }
 ```

 If it so we can resolve deep link with resolveLink() method.
-There is only one required paramter - link to resolve.
+There is only one required parameter - link to resolve.
 And optional lambda callback.
 ```kotlin
 private fun resolveLink(link: String) {